DanielCiccC/DanielCiccC.github.io/FINM3403/notes/revisionLecture2.md

 - Any transaction resulting in a receipt from foreigners is entered as a credit and given a positive sign.

+Assuming change in official reserves and errors are approximately zero:

+$$ \text{Current Account = (-) Financial Account}$$

+This will hold approximately for floating rate countries.

 ### Current Account (CA)
 Comprises of:
 - Exports